yang-guangliang/yang-guangliang.github.io/index.md

 My research mainly focuses on computer system security.
 I am interested in

- - discovering novel security issues, and
+ - Investigating the security of system models, and discovering novel vulnerabilities;
- - automating security flaw analysis, detection, and mitigation.
+ - Designing and developing novel automated approaches to analyze, detect, and mitigate security flaws.

 <em>[Email]   YangGL at Fudan.edu.cn</em>